The 2023 GTSC Members and Strategic Advisors of the Year - HS Today

 Anika Systems

 Since Anika Systems became a member in 2020, they have become an invaluable supporter of GTSC.
 Through programming support, sponsorship, and joining the GTSC Steering Committee, the Anika Systems team has jumped into the deep end of getting involved.
+They were instrumental in the development of programming for GTSC’s Citizenship and Immigration Symposium, and supported events throughout the year.

 GTSC Mid-Tier of the Year